YouTube Star Saffron Barker Wows Followers In Cut-Out Yellow Swimsuit

 YouTube star Saffron Barker took to Instagram to update fans with a new photo of herself.
-The former Strictly Come Dancing contestant is no stranger to impressing followers with her outfit posts and didn’t disappoint with her most recent upload.
+The former Strictly Come Dancing contestant is no stranger to impressing followers with her posts and didn’t disappoint with her most recent upload.

 Barker stunned in a yellow swimsuit that was cut-out on the side.
-The 19-year-old accessorized herself with rings, bracelets, earrings, a necklace, and aviator sunglasses, which she rested on her head.
+The 19-year-old accessorized with rings, bracelets, earrings, a necklace, and aviator sunglasses, which she rested on her head.
 She sported her long blond hair in a messy bun but left the front out to frame her face.
 For her makeup application, Barker appeared to have applied a coat of lipstick, mascara, and eyeliner.

-In the image, the video content creator was captured outdoors from the thighs-up.
-Barker rested her arms on the corner of a plain white wall and posed side-on.
-She leaned her head against her arms and looked over her shoulder directly at the camera lens with her lips slightly parted.
-Barker pushed one leg forward and tried to showcase the detailing of the garment from the back.
+For her latest post, the video-content creator was captured outdoors from the thighs up.
+Barker placed her arms on the corner of a plain white wall and posed side-on.
+She rested her head against her arms and looked over her shoulder directly at the camera lens with her lips slightly parted.
+Barker pushed one leg forward to showcase the detailing of the garment from the back.

 In the tags, she credited In The Style for the garment.
 She also tagged The Only Way Is Essex star Billie Shepherd, who has her own collection with the brand, and Bondi Sands.